hdinkel/linuxcommandline/sphinx_intermediate/exercises.rst

 3. Considering the previous example, would you consider grep a suitable tool to perform motif searches?
 Why not?
 Try to find the pattern "CAACAAA" by manual inspection of the first two lines of each sequence.

-4. Count the number of ATOMs (lines starting with "ATOM") in the file 1Y57.pdb.
+4. Count the number of ATOMs in the file 1Y57.pdb.

 5. Does this number agree with the annotated number of atoms (Search the REMARKs for "protein atoms")